-Ragland teaches courses in fluid dynamics, combustion and the control of air pollution.
-Research projects have led to recent graduate theses on the burning rate of coal and wood particles under high convective flow, the fragmentation of coal in a fluidized bed combustor, the pressurized combustion of wood chips in a downdraft combustor for a gas turbine, modeling of deep-bed biomass combustion, and incineration of waste liquid chemicals.
-This research is supported by the U.S. Department of Energy, the U.S. Forest Products Laboratory and the Electric Power Research Institute.
-In recent years, research has focused on renewable energy from biomass and the associated combustion processes.
+Ragland taught courses in fluid dynamics, combustion and the control of air pollution.
+Research projects led to graduate theses on the burning rate of coal and wood particles under high convective flow, the fragmentation of coal in a fluidized bed combustor, the pressurized combustion of wood chips in a downdraft combustor for a gas turbine, modeling of deep-bed biomass combustion, and incineration of waste liquid chemicals.
+This research was supported by the U.S. Department of Energy, the U.S. Forest Products Laboratory and the Electric Power Research Institute.
+In later years, research focused on renewable energy from biomass and the associated combustion processes.
 Professor Ragland became chair of the Department of Mechanical Engineeringin July 1995.
-His research focuses on combustion and fluid dynamics in furnaces and boilers, fluidized beds and packed beds.
-Fuels of interest include coal, biomass, refuse-derived fuels and wastes.
-A well-equipped lab enables observation of flows, pressures, temperatures, and emissions of gases and particulates in bench-scale and pilot-scale combustion systems.